Diversity in Cancer Research (DICR)

 - Ability to commit to the yearlong program, including a 10-week summer research experience (40 hours/week) and monthly enrichment activities throughout the subsequent academic year

-Please note that students are responsible for their own housing and transportation to and from the University of Chicago during their summer research experiences.
+Please note that students are responsible for their own housing and transportation to and from the University of Chicago during their summer research experience.

 To apply:

-- Review the application packet for students (PDF).
+- Review the application information packet, accessible here (PDF).

 - Submit the online application form for students.

-- Arrange for two individuals (at least one professor) to complete the online applicant recommendation form.
-Download an instruction sheet for recommenders (PDF).
+- Arrange for two individuals (at least one of whom must be a professor) to complete the online applicant recommendation form, accessible here.
+Download an instruction sheet for recommenders (PDF) is accessible here.

 Conflict of Interest Policy: The selection of applicants is managed by the program leadership team.
 Immediate family members of the leadership team or UChicago faculty are ineligible for the program.
 All applications will be subject to the Conflict of Interest Policy.